dryror/backend-socket/README.md

-# socket
+# backend-socket

 &nbsp;

 Deploy a zero configuration serverless websockets backend in seconds using [Serverless Components](https://github.com/serverless/components) with just a few lines of code.
 The goal of this component is to offer the easiest experience possible for building realtime back-ends on AWS Lambda and AWS API Gateway.

 &nbsp;